muratk5n/thirdwave/en/README.md

 ---

-"Out of the 38,000 large scale dams registered by the International Commission on Large Dams (ICOLD), an international organization that sets the standards for dams, 50 percent are used for irrigation, 18 percent for hydropower, 12 percent for water supply and 10 percent for flood control and the rest for other functions"
+"Out of the 38,000 large scale dams registered by [an] International Commission..
+50 percent are used for irrigation, 18 percent for hydropower, 12 percent for water supply and 10 percent for flood control and the rest for other functions"

 [[-]](http://12.000.scripts.mit.edu/mission2017/dams-and-reservoirs/)